Anupam Kumar, MD, Class of 2016

 Assistant Professor of Medicine – UT Southwestern Medical Center

 During my interview at Cleveland Clinic, I was introduced to the concept of a ‘track system.’
 Although I had been interested in lung transplantation, for the first time I was compelled to look beyond my training and consider my long term career interests.
 In my first year, I made the decision to pursue lung transplantation as a career specialization.
 A ‘front loaded’ schedule with opportunities to rotate across multiple areas of specialization aided me in this process.
 My core rotations permitted me to interact and work with several faculty members in the division and to identify my ‘track’ mentor early on.
 It also gave me insights that were valuable as my program director, mentor and I customized the latter half of my fellowship schedule.
 During this process, I was able to start planning my research projects before the end of my first year of fellowship and was presenting papers at conferences and submitting manuscripts for publications by the end of second year, all of which helped me immensely during the job interviews during my final year.
+The breadth of clinical training and experience gained during the fellowship also ensured that I was prepared to successfully lead a clinical program from early on in my career.

 - 2012: Travel Award - Assembly of Environmental and Occupational Health, American Thoracic Society , New York NY